Teaching English and Living in Chiang Mai, Thailand

 Reach Out Online

-If you want to be well prepared for job-hunting in Chiang Mai, email a well-written cover letter and TEFL CV to schools ahead of time.
-You can perform online searches for schools in the area or check out the sidebar below for starting tips.
-You’ll need to hit the ground running no matter what course you take, but having a CV at the very least gets your name out there.
+If you want to be well prepared for job-hunting in Chiang Mai, email a well-written cover letter and TEFL CV to schools beforehand.
+You can search online for schools in the area or check out the sidebar below for starting tips.
+You'll need to hit the ground running no matter what course you take, but having a CV, at the very least, gets your name out there.
 In addition, you can take these steps while still in your home country.

 Hit the Ground Running

-No matter the type of correspondence you’ve received online, you’ll need to visit in person every school where you would like to work.
-For private schools, ideally start your job hunt in March.
-You really need to be in the city in order to be hired; it is nearly impossible to secure a job in Chiang Mai if you’re not actually there.
+No matter the type of correspondence you've received online, you must visit every school where you want to work.
+For private schools, start your job hunt in March.
+You need to be in the city to be hired; it is nearly impossible to secure a job in Chiang Mai if you're not there.
 Map out the schools where you have already emailed your CV, and take a songtaew ride to visit and knock on their doors.
-Most schools will have a separate application form that you can only fill out in person.
+Most schools will have a separate application form you can only complete in person.
 Hand your CV and cover letter to the director with a big smile and friendly demeanor.
-Personality, at home and abroad, goes a long way in the ESL field.
+At home and abroad, personality goes a long way in the ESL field.

 Mind your Manners